- Measuring Growth

 What is the difference between expected scores and projections?

 For assessments analyzed with the predictive model, each student's expected score is created as part of the value-added analysis.
-Expected scores are labeled as Entering Achievement because they reflect students' achievement before the current school year or when they entered a grade and subject or course.
+Entering achievement reflects students' achievement before the current school year or when they entered a grade and subject or course.
 The model determines the relationships between all students' prior assessment scores.
 By considering how all other students performed on the assessment in relation to their testing histories, the model calculates an expected score for each student based on their individual testing history.

 Because the expected score is based on the performance of other students statewide who took the assessment in the same year, it's not possible to generate the expected score prior to the assessment.

 Student projections use a similar modeling approach for students' expected scores.
 In both models, the relationships are defined by the most recent cohort of test takers, and in both models, the student projection or expected score is based on the student's own testing history and these defined relationships.
 However, there is one key difference in that the relationships for student expected scores are based on students in the same cohort who have not yet taken the assessment, while student projections are based on students who are in the previous year's cohort and have taken the assessment during the most recent prior year available.
 For example, the projections to Math 1 look at the growth of students who took the Math 1 assessment in the prior year.
 This information is used to project how students who have not yet taken the Math 1 assessment will perform based on each student's individual testing history.
 As with the predictive model, the projection model assumes that students will make the average amount of growth observed in the state.